-INDEPENDENT RESEARCH/STUDY PROJECT (Optional): Individuals who wish to earn three additional hours of undergraduate or graduate credit may do so by completing an independent research/study project under the direction of Professor Lee, NIU seminar coordinator.
-The topic to be researched/studied must (1) be related to a topic or subject introduced during the seminar (2) be approved in advance by Professor Lee as part of a written proposal (3) be of such a nature that the topic can be researched and data gathered while the seminar group is overseas and (4) be completed and submitted for final evaluation to Professor Lee not later than April 15, 2015.
+INDEPENDENT RESEARCH/STUDY PROJECT (Optional): Individuals who wish to earn three additional hours of undergraduate or graduate credit may do so by completing an independent research/study project and readings under the direction of Professor Lee, NIU Seminar Coordinator.
+Graduate and undergraduate students will complete similar requirements in terms of research/study projects and readings; however, graduate students will be expected to provide more depth and breadth in completing their projects.
+The projects and expectations will be discussed with all students prior to the seminar.
+The research/study project must (1) be related to a topic or subject introduced during the seminar, (2) be approved in advance by Professor Lee as part of a written proposal, (3) be of such a nature that the topic can be researched and data gathered while the seminar group is overseas, and (4) be completed and submitted for final evaluation to Professor Lee not later than November 15, 2015.